 Ideally, it takes only 30 minutes to prepare anmitsu, provided that you only have to make the jelly and the other ingredients are store-bought.
 It may take a bit longer if you want to put anmitsu in the fridge to serve it cold.

-It’s simplest to follow the recipe, but you can replace these fruits suggested here with any type of fruit in Japan that you like, such as blueberries and cherries.
+Also, you can replace these fruits suggested here with any type of fruit in Japan that you like, such as blueberries and cherries.
+The steps won’t change one bit.

 Total time: 30 minutes